-- 1. Make every effort to locate the student immediately, and do not leave the student alone. - 2.
-Notify a CRT member or the building administrator or designee.
+- 1. Find another employee and make every effort to locate the student immediately.
+One of the employees must stay with the student. - 2.
+While one employee stays with the student, the other will notify a CRT member or the building administrator or designee.
 If the employee cannot reach the building administrator, designee or any of the CRT members, the employee will contact the student's parent/guardian.
-If the parent/guardian is also unavailable, or at the parent's/guardian's request, the employee will contact emergency services.

-When a CRT member or the building administrator or designee receives notification that a student may be at risk of suicide, he or she will take the following steps:

-- 1. If the student cannot be located or leaves after being located, a CRT member or the building administrator or designee will contact the parent/guardian to explain the district's concern. - 2.
-If the student has been located, a CRT member or the building administrator or designee will use an evidence-based/informed tool to determine whether the student is at risk of suicide and the appropriate response.
-Regardless of the determination, the building administrator or designee will contact the student's parent/guardian to discuss the concern. - 3.
-If it is determined that the student may be at risk of suicide, a school counselor and a CRT member will meet with the student and his or her parents/guardians to discuss support and safety systems, available resources, coping skills and collaborative ways to support the student.
+If the parent/guardian is also unavailable, or at the parent's/guardian's request, the employee will contact emergency services. - 3.
+When a CRT member or the building administrator or designee receives notification that a student may be at risk of suicide, the CRT member, administrator or designee will take the following steps: - 4.
+If the student cannot be located or leaves after being located, contact the parent/guardian to explain the district's concern. - 5.
+If the student has been located, use an evidence-based/informed tool to determine whether the student is at risk of suicide and the appropriate response.
+Regardless of the determination, the building administrator or designee will contact the student's parent/guardian to discuss the concern. - 6.
+If it is determined that the student may be at risk of suicide, appropriate members of the CRT will meet with the student and the student's parents/guardians to discuss support and safety systems, available resources, coping skills and collaborative ways to support the student.